er2/paraprogramming/desiderata.md

 * CGI-like solution, e.g. An extension of OpenAPI that includes handlers that can launch nushell scripts
 * something for webhooks
 * something for events
+* html templating by piping in structured data values